es3649/robo-rally-online/server/README.md

 ## TCP Protocol

-Once a game is joined,
+Once a game is joined, the client is expected to establish a TCP connection with the game server so that the client and server can have effective bidirectional communication without a need for polling.